AskSid/vision_interp/README.md

-# Vision Interpretability on Small Vision Models
+# Mechanistic Interpretability on Small Vision Models

 The goal for this repo is to fully decompose a ~66k InceptionV1-style model trained on CIFAR100.
 High level objectives for this project: